|

 agreed Fingolfin.

-Is there anything we could do to improve the existing accommodation,
+Is there anything we could do to improve the existing

 She was interrupted by a commotion at the door.

 Legolas looked up from Caranthirs report.
-Master
+Ah, Master

-Amdírcome in and join us, he said, beckoning
+Amdírdo come in and join us, he said, beckoning

 that you had gone to Eryn Laeg to select more timber.

 Amdír bowed nervously.
-I did, my lord, this very
+I did, my Lord, this very

 morning.
 But we,he glanced at his companion